 Creativity@home was piloted with six cross-disciplinary EPSRC funded research groups.
 Each group was given access to a professional facilitator for up to three working days – the aims and objectives were left up to the groups to decide.
 For creativity@home, the academic group is the key resource.
 The facilitators work in partnership with the group throughout the initiative – the timescale and all facilitation activities are planned in consultation with the lead academic.
 The facilitators focus on the process enabling the group to think freely and explore new and exciting research directions.

 Objectives for creativity@home include:

-Engaging post-doctoral and post-graduate researchers in blue skies idea generation in particular, ensuring EPSRC sponsored students are encouraged to cultivate and develop their creative thinking skills – thus enhancing their training experience
+- Engaging post-doctoral and post-graduate researchers in blue sky idea generation in particular, ensuring EPSRC sponsored students are encouraged to cultivate and develop their creative thinking skills – thus enhancing their training experience.

-Developing a cohort of trained people that have learnt and are applying creative problem solving techniques so that the approaches and culture become embedded in the group, centre, departments, institutions…
+- Developing a cohort of trained people that have learned and are applying creative problem solving techniques so that the approaches and culture become embedded in the group, centre, departments and institutions.

 Activities that have previously taken place include:

 - Away days to explore future research directions, involving a variety of stakeholders.

 - Training project managers in creative facilitation techniques enabling them to run departmental sandpits and cross-disciplinary idea generation workshops.